lightningdevkit/ldk-node/README.md

-# ldk-lite
+# LDK Node
-A Simplified API for LDK.
+A ready-to-go node implementation based on LDK.